iPzard/multi-app-express-server/README.md

-# Subdomain Express server
+# Multi-Domain Express server
-Subdomain Express server for multi-app projects.
+Multi-domain and multi-subdomain Express server to host multiple apps and/or sites under a single server.

 # Setup
 Clone the project and run `npm install`.
 Add your sites to the domain folder then update `./config/domains.js` to match your project structure.
 The `server.js` file utilizes vhost to allow for multiple subdomains, reconfigure these to match your domains.
 Regex is used instead of hardcoding the domain to allow for developing and testing on `localhost`.